-Additionally, address, phone number, and e-mail addresses of the students may be released to military recruiters upon request in accordance with the Solomon Amendment.
-All other information contained in student records is considered private and not open to the public without student's written consent.
-Students who do not want their directory/public information released to third parties or students who do not want to be listed in the College online e-Directory should complete a form to suppress directory information available online or at the Trinidad State Junior College.
-This form should be submitted to the Student Services on either campus by census date.
+Additionally, name, address, phone number, date and place of birth, level of education, most recently attended college, field of study, and degree(s) received of students may be released to military recruiters upon request in accordance with the Solomon Amendment.
+All other information contained in student records is considered private and not open to the public without the student's written consent.
+Students who do not want their directory/public information released to third parties or students who do not want to be listed in the College online e-Directory should complete a form to suppress directory information available online or at the Registrar's Office or Office of Admissions and Records by the first day of the semester.